karazy/preports/README.md

 *Frontend*

 Protractor end to end tests.
-1. Install webdriver-manager and protractor.
+1. MongoDB and node backend must be up and running.
-2. RUN webdriver-manager start
+2. Install webdriver-manager and protractor.
-2. CD into client/test
+3. RUN webdriver-manager start
-3. RUN protractor protractor-conf.js
+4. RUN grunt e2e-test

 ####Build it
 To have a production build CD into client folder and execute `grunt build --force`.